rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 ### <span style="color:#00b050">-The Consortium</span>

+Edrin - A blonde asimar who wears a si

 Guild Square
 ### -The <span style="color:#00b050">Family</span>
 	A mob-like organization that deals primarily in deals in shipping and transit in between The Wall.
 Securing a deal with them can be done but you must become a trusted venture before they are willing to help your cause.